-Okay ya’ll.
-Enough research has come down the pipeline in front of me that I’m starting to pivot away from viewing vitamin A as a nutrition superstar, but instead a necessary evil in which excess accumulation should be avoided (mostly in the form of supplements).
+Okay ya'll.
+Enough research has come down the pipeline in front of me that I'm starting question vitamin A's status as a nutrition superstar, but instead a necessary evil in which excess accumulation should be avoided (mostly in the form of supplements).
 And since I want to keep you up to date on the latest and the greatest information that comes before me, enter the vitamin A detox diet.
 The vitamin A detox diet is for people who may be sensitive to vitamin A or suspect vitamin A toxicity.
-This is perhaps the ONLY diet I may ever be a fan of, but only for those who need it.
-Here’s why…
+This diet may be therapeutic for a short period of time, but only for those who need it.
+Here's why...

 Vitamin A excess in the body is much a problem of developed countries due to: